-We motored around the southern coast of Culebra, carefully avoiding any reefs and coral heads, we entered the protected harbor at the north end of Culibrita.
+We motored around the southern coast of Culebra, carefully avoiding any reefs and coral heads, we entered the protected harbor at the north end of Culebrita.
 We were greeted by 5 or 6 power boats, members of the self described "Puerto Rican Navy".
 This is not a military group, nor even an organized group, but a description for the Puerto Rican love for fast, powerful boats, rushing to "relax", often accompanied by loud music either while moving or at anchor.
-Seeing these boats already at the mooring balls we were not suprised, although slightly disappointed.
+Seeing these boats already at the mooring balls we were not surprised, although slightly disappointed.

 We grabbed a mooring ball, and set about preparing dinner.
 One by one the members of the PR Navy departed until we were the only boat in the harbor.
-Then we started to appreciate the beauty of Culibrita.
+Then we started to appreciate the beauty of Culebrita.

 The beach we are moored at is a beautiful crescent of white sand.
 Terns were circling overhead and turtles were popping their heads up from the water, grabbing air to submerge and reappear a few yards later.
 We walked the beach from end to end, not another soul on "our" beach.
 This is what we enjoy about beaches in Oregon and we often get jokingly annoyed if anyone else is seen on our beach walk us.